What is Smart Building Technology?

 The latest 2017 IoT survey produced by Gartner has gone much further than just hypothesising about the potential benefits of this new technology.
 It has uncovered real, substantial benefits for businesses, from internal improvements such as workplace productivity, to external benefits relating to new customer experiences and opportunities.
 In the research, 45% of respondents could see increasing revenue from additional value-added services after the sale of the product (in consulting, for example).
 Elsewhere in the study, 41% of those surveyed thought that there would be workforce productivity enhancement through their organisation’s internal IoT activities, whilst just short of 40% could see a tighter integration of customer care with product performance and customer usage.
 It has also uncovered how IoT is creating new revenue opportunities, affording companies “the ability to morph into new companies”.
 And in today’s society, let’s face it, versatility is king.

-This brings us back to the holistic offering of SBT.
+This brings us back to the holistic offering of smart building technology.
 The financial gains are becoming evident: “Smart building technology investments typically pay for themselves within one or two years by delivering energy savings and maintenance efficiencies” according to Dan Probst, Chairman of Energy and Sustainability Services, Jones Lang LaSalle.
 The benefits go much further than the financial ones we can physically see though.

-The implementation of SBT sets about achieving a more robust and contented workforce, making businesses more efficient, adaptable and perhaps most importantly, future-ready.
+The implementation of smart building technology sets about achieving a more robust and contented workforce, making businesses more efficient, adaptable and perhaps most importantly, future-ready.